Foreign Trade and Business in Eswatini, mining (gold, diamonds)

 - To analyze the Liswati (Swazi) Economy and Foreign Trade

-- To know the business opportunities in the Kingdom of Eswatini
+- To identify business opportunities in the Kingdom of Eswatini

-- To explore the Swazi trade relations with the country of the student
+- To explore the Swazi trade relations with the student's country

 - To know the Swazi Trade Agreements